Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-\paragraph{Performance of public-key cryptography} Making the computations relative to the asymmetric cryptographic protocols (over keys longer than $1024$ bits) is a rather computational intensive and time-consuming task.
-The performance of RSA-based key distribution implementations depend heavily on hardware : for RSA 2048 implemented on a recent PC (Pentium IV with a 2.1 GHz processor running under Windows XP), the computations needed for one key exchange (essentially one RSA encryption and one decryption) take roughly 30 ms \cite{CryptoPlus}.
-The same key exchange would be approximately 10 times faster (thus in the ms range) on dedicated coprocessors and 10 times slower (in the time range of a few tens of a second) on smart card coprocessors \cite{RSAtime}.
-Because of those relatively low exchange rates, public-key cryptography is most commonly used solely for initial session key distribution (in network protocols like SSL for example), and classical symmetric-key cryptography is then generally used for symmetric encryption and/or authentication of data.
+Making the computations relative to the asymmetric cryptographic protocols requiring long keys, such as RSA, is a rather computational intensive and time-consuming task.
+The performance of RSA-based key agreement implementations depends heavily on hardware : for RSA 2048 implemented on an Intel Pentium IV with a 2.93 GHz processor, the computations needed for one key exchange (essentially one RSA encryption and one decryption) take roughly 10 ms \cite{CryptoPlus}.
+The same key exchange would be approximately ten times faster (thus in the ms range) on dedicated coprocessors and is ten times slower (in the time range of a few tens of a second) on smart card coprocessors \cite{RSAtime}.
+There are other public-key encryption protocols, for example based on elliptic curves, for which keys are significantly shorter (typically between 160 and 256 bits), but only slightly better speed performance can be obtained.
+As a consequence public-key cryptography is too slow to be used in order to encrypt communications over data networks.
+Public-key cryptography is most commonly used solely for initial secret session key agreement (in network protocols like SSL for example), while faster classical symmetric-key cryptography is then generally used for symmetric encryption and/or authentication of data.